diku-dk/EventBenchmark/README.md

 ```

-Example configuration files are found in [Configuration](Configuration).
+Other example configuration files are found in [Configuration](Configuration).

 ### <a name="run"></a>Running an Experiment

-Once the configuration is set, and assuming the target data platform is up and running (ready to receive requests), we can initialize the benchmark driver.
-In this repository root folder, run the following commands for the respective data platforms:
+Once the configuration is set, and assuming the target data platform is up and running (i.e., ready to receive requests), we can initialize the benchmark driver.
+In the project root folder, run the following commands for the respective data platforms:

 - Orleans
 ```